fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5b.md

 If we think about the state of the forms, so for example the contents of a new note before it has been created, the _App_ component does not need it for anything.
 We could just as well move the state of the forms to the corresponding components.

-The component for a note changes like so:
+The component for creating a new note changes like so:

 ```js
 import { useState } from 'react'